tommasomoretti/nameless-analytics-server-side-client-tag/README.md

 ## Cross-domain
+When cross-domain is enable in Nameless Analytics Client-Side tracker tag and all the requests from different domains are claimed within the same Server-Side Google Tag Manager, all the domains must be mapped for Google App Engine or Google Cloud Run.

 <img width="1800" alt="Screenshot 2025-06-17 alle 09 27 04" src="https://github.com/user-attachments/assets/97ab7224-444b-452e-a9f2-4a74b6a3104e" />

+and the container must be configured as well.

 <img width="910" alt="Screenshot 2025-06-17 alle 09 22 28" src="https://github.com/user-attachments/assets/2ee51716-0fe4-42c2-b1e6-df5697c5809a" />